 Because it essentially shows the basic images of the whole tale of the so-called “Plan of Salvation,” this icon could have truly been a “Bible of the poor,” as church images used to be regarded for the illiterate — except that an icon this detailed, and with so many scenes and persons, would have been rather expensive to buy when it was new — so a poor person could not have afforded it.

 Many “Old Testament Trinity” icons are very basic, showing only the three angels who appeared to Abraham at the Oak of Mamre in the Old Testament story.
-Rublyov’s famous Old Testament Trinity is a good example:
+The famous Old Testament Trinity attributed to Andrey Rublyov (there is now some controversy over who actually painted it) is a good example:

-In later icon painting, things became more elaborate.
+In that famous icon, Abraham and Sarah were eliminated.
+But in other icons, things more elaborate.
 Some painters liked to show much more of the story, as in this example:

 First, let’s look at the title: